aethereans/aether-app/README.md

 Aether is available for Mac OS, Windows and Linux.
 The Linux version provided as a courtesy, it might work, but is completely unsupported.
 Windows and Mac OS versions are supported by users at [meta.geteather.net](https://meta.getaether.net/c/support).

+## Compiling

+Aether is a relatively large app with an Electron and Go toolchain, at 100,000+ lines of code.
+Getting it to compile requires setting up a correct build runtime with the latest versions of Go, Node (for Electron) and C dependencies and development environments.
+Expect the initial set-up to take a few hours.
+Be patient! 🙂

+### Instructions
+Compile instructions can be found here at [getaether.net/docs/developers](https://getaether.net/docs/developers/).

 ## Filing a bug

 Please create a topic in the appropriate section of [meta.getaether.net](https://meta.getaether.net).
 This allows non-Github-using majority of Aether users to help with your issue, and point you in the right direction.